SanjitRaman/RISC-V-cpu/README.md

 The course is designed to work with a piece of hardware developed by Imperial College called the VBuddy.
 This is a board containing a microprocessor and a number of peripherals that allow for SystemVerilog designs to be simulated in Verilator and simultaneously outputing to peripherals such as the TFT Screen and NeoPixel LEDs.
 You can read more about the VBuddy [here](http://www.ee.ic.ac.uk/pcheung/teaching/EIE2-IAC/Lecture%203%20-%20Verilator%20&%20Testbenches%20(notes).pdf)

+## Folder Structure
+* [rtl](/rtl/) contains the SystemVerilog code for the CPU.
+Each module has its own folder, containing any sub-modules.

+* [programs](/programs/) contains the assembly code and data memory files for the programs that can be run on the CPU.

+    * To run a new program: add a folder with the program name and add the assembly code and data memory files to the folder.
+The makefile will automatically assemble the assembly code into a memory file that can be loaded into the CPU.

+## Installation and Setup:

+1. Simulation is done on Verilator, and the Makefile uses the assembler from the RISC-V toolchain.
+You can install these dependencies by following the instructions in [Lab 0 Dev Tools and Dependencies](https://github.com/EIE2-IAC-Labs/Lab0-devtools)

+2. Additionally, To support google tests, you will need to install the Google Test library.
+This can be done by running the following command:

+    ```make gtest```

+    This will install google test in the a new directory called `googletest/`.

+3. To configure VBuddy, modify `vbuddy/vbuddy.cfg` to point to the correct usb port.

+## Usage

+The makefile supports multiple tasks:

+1. Each of the below programs assembles the corresponding assembly file from [programs](/programs/) into a instr_mem.mem file.
+This, along with the data_mem.mem file is loaded into the memory of the CPU for simulation.

+    a.
+Counter Program

+    ```make runtest GTEST=0 VBUDDY=1 PROGRAM_NAME=counter```

+    b.
+Sinegen Program

+    ```make runtest GTEST=0 VBUDDY=1 PROGRAM_NAME=sinegen```

+    c.
+Starting Light Program

+    ```make runtest GTEST=0 VBUDDY=1 PROGRAM_NAME=f1_starting_light```

+    d.
+PDF Program

+    ```make runtest GTEST=0 VBUDDY=1 PROGRAM_NAME=pdf```

+    **Note**: the contents of [data_mem.mem](/programs/pdf/data_mem.mem) must be manually replaced with the data set you would like to run the pdf program on.
+Sample data sets can be found in the [programs/pdf](/programs/pdf/) directory.

+2. Run a simulation of the entire CPU for each instruction and generate a waveform

+    ```make runtest GTEST=1 VBUDDY=0 SINGLE_INSTRUCTION_TESTS=1```

 ## Contributions

 | Group Members       | GitHub Username     | Individual Statements |